High-Level Policy Conference

 14:00 – 15:00

-The United Nations, under the Paris Agreement, set a 1.5°C increase limit to global temperature rise and decided to move away from fossil fuels.
-The EU has joined this objective and committed to ambitious pathways to decarbonise its economy.
-Hydrogen is one of the highly promising and fast developing solutions to achieve this, however there are many challenges we must address first.
-Setting the right policy frameworks, enabling sustainable business models with the proper funding and financing opportunities while re-skilling the workforce and building an international hydrogen market being only the tip of the iceberg.
+Hydrogen is one of the highly promising and fast developing solutions to achieve the Paris Agreement.
+However, there are many challenges that need to be addressed first.
+Setting the right policy frameworks, enable sustainable business models with the proper funding and financing opportunities while re-skilling the workforce and building an international hydrogen market being only the tip of the iceberg.
 It is not just an evolution, but the fourth global industrial revolution that we are undergoing.
 Stakeholders are aware that this transition requires massive upfront investments and that all energy intensive industries will be challenged to their core.

 Speakers